 close-up of the new closet molding

 After getting the closet all ready for paint, I prepped the walls as well.
-The top of our room, above the picture rail, was painted Farrow + Ball’s All White (using valspar paint).
-While the ceiling and walls only took a couple coats to cover, the closet trim took about 3-4 as the wood and putty soaked up the first coat or two.
+The top of our room, above the picture rail, was painted Farrow + Ball’s All White (using Valspar paint).
+While the ceiling and walls only took a couple coats to cover, the closet trim took about 3 or 4 as the wood and putty soaked up the first coat or two.

 Now one thing that I discovered, when painting the walls Hague Blue, was that dark paint splatters!
 I’m not sure if this can was just a bit different than our last ones, but unlike the light grey and blue paints, the dark blue splattered all over my nice white trim.
 I ended up painting the blue walls, before going back over all the white trim again… sigh.

-The only other change we’ve made in here so far, is adding our new IKEA light!
-I have been in love with the SINNERLIG pendant since the collection previewed a few years ago.
-When we moved in to this space, I knew the warmth of the bamboo would look great with the dark blue, and have been waiting for a chance to put it up.
+The only other change we’ve made in here so far is adding our new IKEA light!
+I have been in love with the SINNERLIG pendant since the collection was previewed a few years ago.
+When we moved into this space, I knew the warmth of the bamboo would look great with the dark blue, and have been waiting for a chance to put it up.

 The only thing missing is the ceiling medallion, but I didn’t feel confident installing it without Richard to help.
 We’ll have to add it later on.

 We’ve only changed the paint, added a light fixture, and some trim – but what a difference it makes!
 I am so excited for the potential that this room has.
 Next up – DIY upholstered bed…